 If you’re a student that has grown up on a farm or has a special love of the land, then you may want to seek a degree in agricultural economics.
-While this type of degree could lead you to a successful farming career, there are far more jobs available that may place you in legal firms, banks, insurance companies, credit unions, private companies and government offices.
-These are just a few of the many careers that are available to those with a degree in agricultural economics.
+While this type of degree could lead you to a successful farming career, there are far more jobs available that may place you in legal firms, banks, insurance companies, credit unions, private companies, and government offices.
+These are just a few of the many careers available to those with a degree in agricultural economics.

 - Best Value Agriculture Colleges

 - Online Permaculture Courses

 While agronomy and ag-business have always had a fair level of technical skills required, lately, expectations have grown for tech-literate graduates from the major programs.
 Like those at Auburn and Texas A&M, such programs will train you for careers or even keep the pedagogically-oriented folks at the university to train others, routing them into faculty positions.
 If you want to work internationally or return home to contribute to your home’s agricultural needs, many opportunities await.
 From Napa Valley to the ag corridor of Iowa to the online global projects, demand for food and the need to deal with scarcity will almost certainly never go away as a likely source of employment.

 Certainly, you can also use your agricultural economics background to work and contribute time and expertise to farms and related cooperative organizations.
 The latest investments in infrastructure will need qualified folk to see the work done right.
 The first Secretary of Agriculture, Henry Wallace, defined this vision of balancing the benefit of organized and well-educated farmers facing the dusty depths of the Great Depression: “What we must understand is that the industries, processes, and inventions created by modern science can be used either to subjugate or liberate.
 The choice is up to us.”
 Here we offer a list of such choice: